althe3rd/TubeGrab/README.md

 - **Playlist Support** - Automatically detects playlists and lets you choose to download one or all videos
 - **Quality Selection** - Choose from available resolutions (4K, 1080p, 720p, etc.)
 - **Audio Extraction** - Download audio-only in MP3 (320/192/128 kbps) or M4A format
+- **Plex Integration** - Send videos directly to your Plex Movies library, audio to Music library
 - **Download Queue** - View, manage, cancel, and retry downloads
 - **Real-time Progress** - See download progress with speed and ETA
 - **Browser Downloads** - Download completed files directly from the web UI